Henrique-FB/Henrique-FB.github.io/projects/df_server.md

 - **Virtualization** (setting up the server on Proxmox, setting up the networks in ZeroTier, and showcasing the many ways I failed horribly before actually getting it to work)
 - **Programming** very small **Lua** scripts (with barely any knowledge of lua beforehand)
 - Usage of obscure software tricks and an ability to work with what I’ve got.

+<p class="emphasized"> ~Edit: I don't have time to edit this project right now, but almost a year later I came back to it and set a world-wide server for me and some friends to play in.
+If you trust me enough to believe this, the project technically also demonstrates skills in using OCI (Oracle Cloud Infrastructure, where I set the server up) and nginx (to manage access to my server).</p>

 ## 📚 Technologies Used